bem-archive/bem-articles/borschik/borschik.en.md

 `freeze_paths` — this key defines which files will be frozen, and where any transformations in the file path of the frozen result.

-For example, when Borschik processes CSS file and finds links to images in `i/bg` or `i/ico`, borschik freezes these links, changing their path to `../../_` and creates image copy in this path.
+For example, when borschik processes CSS file and finds links to images in `i/bg` or `i/ico`, borschik freezes these links, changing their path to `../../_` and creates image copy in this path.

 Object key — directories whose files will be frozen.